Jegstudio/gutenverse-news/gutenverse-news/readme.txt

 = 3.0.3 [DEV] =
 ##### Improvements
 * Bring back the Archive Hero block as Free
+* Add more Meta options on all block
+* Add more Typography options on all block

 ##### Bug Fixes
 * Fix archive block not working on archive search page